aswanthpp/ns-3-dev-git/README.md

 Relay agents are used to forward requests and replies between clients and servers when they are not on the same physical subnet.
 Relay agent forwarding is distinct from the normal forwarding of an IP router, where IP datagrams are switched between networks somewhat transparently.
 By contrast, relay agents receive DHCP messages and then generate a new DHCP message to send out on another interface.
 DHCP is designed to use the same relay agent behavior as specified in the BOOTP protocol specification.

 ### Working
-* We have implemented the DHCP relay feature in ns-3 using the topology as shown :
+* Below is an example for a network topology consisting of a relay agent :